onevoice-ai/OneVoice/README.md

 **Caution**: This command will also remove all Docker volumes and prune the system, potentially affecting other Docker projects on your system.

 ## Makefile Commands
+The Makefile contains several commands to simplify the management of the Docker services.
+The available commands are:
+- **clone**: Clones all the microservices.
+- **clone-frontend**: Clones all the frontend microservices.
+- **clone-backend**: Clones all the backend microservices.
 - **start**: Builds and starts the containers.
+- **start-infra**: Builds and starts the infrastructure containers.
+- **start-core**: Builds and starts the core containers.
+- **start-dashboard**: Builds and starts the dashboard containers.
 - **down**: Stops and removes the containers and networks.
+- **down-infra**: Stops and removes the infrastructure containers and networks.
+- **down-core**: Stops and removes the core containers and networks.
+- **down-dashboard**: Stops and removes the dashboard containers and networks.
 - **clean**: Removes containers, networks, images, and volumes, then prunes the system.
+- **clean-infra**: Removes infrastructure containers, networks, images, and volumes.
+- **clean-core**: Removes core containers, networks, images, and volumes.
+- **clean-dashboard**: Removes dashboard containers, networks, images, and volumes.
+- **delete**: Deletes all the microservices.
+- **delete-frontend**: Deletes all the frontend microservices.
+- **delete-backend**: Deletes all the backend microservices.
 - **help**: Displays the available commands.

 ## Customization